 The Bedrock Engine was also planned to be ported to PlayStation 4 as well, but when approached by Mojang/Microsoft Studios, Sony declined the offer due to the requirement of Xbox Live being used for the cross-platform multiplayer, Realms, and Marketplace.

 The Better Together Update also brings a name change to the various Minecraft editions.
-All the Bedrock Engine-based editions (except the special Education Edition), will no longer have different names like “Minecraft: Windows 10 Edition”, “Minecraft: Pocket Edition”, and etc. Instead, all of them will be renamed to simply “Minecraft”.
-The original version of Minecraft – the one written in Java that runs on Windows, macOS, & Linux – is being renamed to “Minecraft: Java Edition”, as it is being phased out of the position of being the “reference version”.
-(It will continue to be updated by Mojang as it always has, however, as it still has a place in the grand scheme of things, being the only version to run on macOS & Linux, and currently being easier to mod due to Java being a more “moddable” language, which has been taken advantage of by the well-known 3rd-party Forge API, which has been used by players to create thousands of mods for the Java Edition.)
+All the Bedrock Engine-based editions (except the special Education Edition), will no longer have different names like “Minecraft: Windows 10 Edition”, “Minecraft: Pocket Edition”, etc. Instead, all of them will be renamed to simply “Minecraft”.
+The original version of Minecraft – the one written in Java that runs on Windows, macOS, and Linux – is being renamed to “Minecraft: Java Edition”, as it is being phased out of the position of being the “reference version”.
+(It will continue to be updated by Mojang as it always has, however, as it still has a place in the grand scheme of things, being the only version to run on macOS and Linux, and currently being easier to mod due to Java being a more “moddable” language, which has been taken advantage of by the well-known 3rd-party Forge API, which has been used by players to create thousands of mods for the Java Edition.)

 Mojang has also announced another update planned to come out in the fall, which will introduce various graphical improvements to the game (including 4K support), as well as an official resource pack DLC intended for higher-end devices called the Super Duper Graphics Pack, which will add higher-resolution textures and fancy shaders to the game, making the game look significantly prettier.